fadwen/fadwen.github.io/README.md

 ## Books ##

 - **[Learn PowerShell in a Month of Lunches](https://www.manning.com/books/learn-powershell-in-a-month-of-lunches)**
   - The authors recommend one chapter a day, but if you're not a complete beginner, you can get through chapter 8 before things start getting insightful.
 Really informative book that I wish I'd been recommended instead of stumbling through trial and error.
 They try hard to sell PowerShell as good for Linux and Mac with the 4th edition.
-Which, if you want to do that then you do you do.
+Which, if you want to do that then you do you.

 - **[Learn PowerShell Scripting in a Month of Lunches](https://www.manning.com/books/learn-powershell-scripting-in-a-month-of-lunches-second-edition)**
   - This goes above and beyond the above book, assuming your familiarity and that you are now writing your own modules/functions.